stfc/PSyclone/doc/developer_guide/psy_data.rst

     Called once all variables have been declared.
-This call is only inserted if any variables are to be provided either before or after the instrumented region (especially for performance profiling this call is not created).
+This call is only inserted if any variables are to be provided either before or after the instrumented region thus this call is not created for performance profiling).

 .. method:: ProvideVariable(this, name, value)